JoppyFurr/PokeSAG/README.md

 ## Running
 * Launch the receiver with the `./run.sh` or `./run-postgres.sh` script.
 This will receive pages and store them in a database.

-* Launch the WebApp with NodeJS: `nodejs WebApp.js`.
+* Launch the WebApp with NodeJS: `nodejs WebApp.js` or `nodejs WebApp-postgres.js`.
 This will show the latest 100 pages on localhost:8080.
-  * Use `WebApp-postgres.js` if using Postgres instead of SQLite3